RubyConfCo/2016-rubyconfco.github.io/blog/_posts/2016-08-02-diversity-scholarship-program.md

 The more financial support we receive, we can give scholarships to more people.
 Therefore, if you are a company or person and want to provide financial resources for more scholarships you can write to **organizers@rubyconf.co**.

-### Win a ticket to RubyConf!

-We also have a challenge, you will participate for a free ticket, 50% discount or 25% discount.
-More Details (here)(http://www.rubyconf.co/blog/rubyconf_challenge).

 See you in Medellin!